rocktimsaikia/spotify-mini/readme.md

 A simple node wrapper around the [Spotify web api](https://developer.spotify.com/documentation/web-api/) that exposes some useful methods like easily getting your currently playing track, last played track or both.

-> I have been using a rough version of this lib in my [portfolio's spotify widget](https://www.rocktimsaikia.com/) from the very begining, so finally decided to turn it into a proper npm module.
+> I have been using a rough version of this lib in my [portfolio](https://www.rocktimsaikia.com/) from the very begining, so finally decided to turn it into a proper npm module.

 <br/>